 Once you have an idea of your current financial standing, set goals for your money for the upcoming year, depending on where you are in your financial journey.
 Some ideas for personal finance goals include:

-Pay off or refinance high-interest debt
+Pay off or refinance high-interest debt, such as student loans or mortgages

 Fully fund your retirement and other tax-advantaged accounts